 - Holds effectively in grass, mud, and sand

-On the negative side is the higher weight and need for storage room.
+On the negative side is the higher weight and need for a storage room.

 A claw anchor is the cheapest type of modern anchor due to its simple design.
 It holds okay in any seabed but is a bit harder to handle, in my opinion.
 Its design is adapted from anchors used to secure oil rigs in the North Sea.